 While some people use revenue and income interchangeably, they are not the same thing.
 In a company’s income statement, revenue is the top line number while income (usually referred to as net income) is the bottom line number.

-The difference between the two can tell you a lot about a company’s operations and profitability.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+The difference between the two can tell you a lot about a company’s operations and profitability.Wealthsimple Invest is automated way to grow your money like the worlds most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What is revenue?